 - pleural effusions are uncommon

-- enlargement of cardiac silhouette and pulmonary arteries due to scleroderma induced pulmonary vascular disease may also be evident.
+- enlargement of the cardiac silhouette and pulmonary arteries due to scleroderma induced pulmonary vascular disease may also be evident.

-On HRCT, scleroderma may appear in either a usual interstitial pneumonitis (UIP) or non-specific interstitial pneumonitis (NSIP) pattern (the latter is considered more common5).
+On HRCT, scleroderma may appear in either a usual interstitial pneumonitis (UIP) or non-specific interstitial pneumonitis (NSIP) pattern (the latter is considered more common 5).
 Interstitial lung changes in scleroderma are less extensive and less coarse than those with idiopathic pulmonary fibrosis (IPF) 3 with most patients only show a limited portion of lung involvement (less than 10% in half of cases) 1.